needle-mirror/com.unity.collections/Documentation~/collections.md

 containers. `Unsafe*` containers are in `Unity.Collections.LowLevel.Unsafe` namespace, while `Native*` containers are in `Unity.Collections` namespace.

+## Determinism

+Populating containers from parallel jobs is never deterministic, except when using `NativeStream` or `UnsafeStream`.
+If determinism is required, consider sorting the container as a separate step or post-process it on a single thread.

 ## Known Issues

 All containers allocated with `Allocator.Temp` on the same thread use a shared